Koriganp/koriganpayne/README.md

 ## Milestone 2&beta; Feedback
 Since we already went over the changes, your PWP has passed milestone 2&beta; with a [TierIV](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
 Great job!

+## Milestone III

+ Your PWP is beautiful. the design is consistent throughout the site and your color scheme really makes the pages standout.
+I also was impressed that you took the initiative to create dummy sites for your portfolio.
+There is one thing I did not like.
+Having the red bar visible through the bottom half of the page distracts from the whole website.
+I had a really hard time focusing on the responsive design section on the main page.
+The portfolio section is worst the whole page is physically jarring.
+Throwing tons color on the page at a  point takes away from the site.
+That is why it is important to keep things simple and not embrace the Microsoft design scheme.

+ ### Grade Tier IV

+ **Final Grade

+ Milestone 1 - 20%: Tier III 40(0.2) = 8
+ Milestone 2a - 20%: Tier II 30(0.2) = 6
+ Milestone 2b - 10%: Tier III 30(0.1) = 3
+ Milestone 3 - 50%: Tier III 40(0.5) = 20
+ Final 37/40 or about an A- to B+